Human Connection via Nature: Two Family Portrait and Story Series

 I chose to paint my Abuela because of the admiration I have for her.
 I see in her the same giving nature and love that my mother has, and while I hope to continue our story of unconditional love I do admit that we still have work to do.
 I recall the comments I received from a relative when I took the photo of my Abuela: “No tomes la foto así porque la nariz'' (“Don’t take the photo that way because of her nose”).
 It was that comment that solidified my decision to use this photo for my painting.
 We always had a dislike for our wide or curved nose - perhaps a dislike we’ve had in our family since colonization.
 My relative loves my Abuela and didn’t mean to hurt her, and in truth my Abuela wasn’t hurt.
 What I had witnessed was yet another unspoken mutual agreement and acceptance that our noses aren’t up to Eurocentric beauty standards.
 In fact, we’ve done this to each other for as long as I can remember and is just one example of the denial of our indigeneity.
 The fact is that while I fight them, I also carry these standards.
 My struggle and hope is to break this curse and not pass it down to my own children.

-My very first ancestor in the Americas from my father’s side immigrated from England in early colonial times.
-I contrast the privilege I have of knowing my father’s family tree beyond colonization with how I don’t have this from my Nicaraguan mother’s side of the family.
-I sometimes think about how that time period altered our families forever; on one hand as the oppressed and the other as the oppressor.
+My very first ancestor in the Americas from my father’s side invaded from England in early colonial times.
+He did not migrate, this ancestor invaded and took part in genocidal missions against Indigenous tribes.
+I contrast the privilege I have of knowing my father’s family tree with how I don’t have this from my Nicaraguan mother’s side of the family.
+I often think about how that time period altered our families forever; on one hand as the oppressed and the other as the oppressor, and of my own internal struggles, lately with losing thousands of years of my Indigenous Central American heritage.

 My father passed when I was four years old.
 We would often bring home reptiles when he would take my older brother and me to the Everglades or out into the mangroves at Key Biscayne for canoe trips.
 I have one memory of him putting a turtle in our apartment complex’s pool in Miami and how hilarious it was to see everyone flee as the turtle sped under water!
 My love of nature was instilled in me from these experiences with my father.